-Webinars are a great way to generate leads and smart companies are already using this strategy to get more customers.
-Whenever a webinar is started, the participants need to enter their name and email address.
+Webinars are a great way to generate leads, and smart companies are already using this strategy to get more customers.
+Whenever a webinar is started, the participants need to enter their names and email address.
 This allows you to gain a lead for every participant that is a part of your webinar.

 But while it looks easy to host a webinar, in reality, it takes a hefty amount of work before you would actually start seeing results.